-Bula Bowls is located on the other side of the reef from Maqai right (also straight offshore from Maqai), a softer breaking wave than Kavas and suitable from intermediate surfers up.
+Bula Bowls is located on the other side of the reef from Maqai right (also straight offshore from Maqai).
+Also a left-hander that works with winds from the southeast through to the north, it is a slightly softer breaking wave than Kavas and suitable from intermediate surfers up.
 When the swell is smaller, it’s a friendly left hander that can offer up shorter, but fun, waves.
-On big swells another heavier wide peak starts firing, and can offer up back-door barrels and big carves for the experienced.
+On big swells another heavier wide peak starts firing, which swings into the breaks at the end of the first section and can offer up back-door barrels and big carves for the experienced.

 Luke Kewming – Maqai, Fiji